The best advice that I can give in regards to moving from sprinting to long distance running is have a long-term

 That being said, it surely shouldn’t be a rush to get into fitness and high school athletes are nowhere near their prime.
 I was running 30-40 miles a week, if that, while in high school and ran the mile and two-mile events.

 Can running more mileage help a sprinter?
 I think so.
 I am an endurance athlete myself.
 That being said, sprinters have to have a great deal of anaerobic endurance.
 So, adding in base mileage is only going to make these athletes stronger.

 They are operating on a shorter amount of time but at a much higher physiological level for the 10-70 seconds they are racing.

 Building a strong foundation is going to create that economical state we all seek as runners.

-The great thing about distance running is you can start at anytime, regardless if you are a sprinter, play another sport and want to get involved in a totally new sport.
+The great thing about distance running is you can start at anytime.

-The name of the game with distance running is sustained effort and minimizing the slow down mid-race.
+The name of the game with distance running is sustained effort.
+In addition, minimizing slowing down mid-race.

-Long distance running and sprinting are two vastly different sports so lengthening the distance you run at just under maximum effort is where you need to draw your attention to.
+Long distance running and sprinting are two vastly different sports.
+So, lengthening the distance you run at just under maximum effort is key.

-You still need to focus on sprinting even with longer races because in most cases you will still have the ability to sprint at near maximal effort at the end of a marathon.
+You still need to focus on sprinting even with longer races.
+Remember, you will still have the ability to sprint at near maximal effort at the end of a marathon.